 WHOOP understands that normal, everyday circumstances can prevent 24/7 wear.
 Therefore, it was built to sustain periods of missing data—like the length of a game where the athlete prefers to take it off or the league prohibits in-game usage.
 When a significant period of Strain is missing from a game or workout, WHOOP never guesses a Strain score.
 Instead, the user will receive 0 credit for Day Strain and their score will be lower than their true physiological Strain.
 As a result, Sleep Coach will provide a lower Sleep Need recommendation prompting the user to spend less time in bed which can be detrimental.

-NOTE: WHOOP Recovery does not input Strain or workout data.
+NOTE: Strain and workout data are not inputs for the WHOOP Recovery score.
 It was engineered to detect the down-stream impact of Strain on Heart-Rate Variability (HRV) and other Recovery metrics with the same accuracy (as if the athlete had never taken their strap off).
 Regardless, if Day Strain and Sleep Coach were "off" during the period of missed Strain, by the time the athlete wakes up the next morning, their WHOOP data will be restored.

 What if I don’t wear my WHOOP on rest days?